 Was the "Silver Trees" cover perhaps inspired by The Aynsley Dunbar Retaliation?Brian Currin, September 2022

 Last weekend I decided to explore London's Portabello Road, a road famous for it's street market.
 In amongst all the little stalls were a number of interesting record shops.
 These are the kind of record shops that cause wallets to tremble and have been known to bring platinum credit cards to their knees as they contain mostly rare and collectable vinyl (£750 for a picture disc of Wing's 'Back to the Egg' anyone?)

 Most of the staff at the shops had either not heard of Rodriguez's 'Cold Fact' or were vaguely aware of it.
 However what I did find was a copy of Abstract Truth's 'Silver Trees'.
 It contained a small sticker saying 'Rare South African Heavy Prog Album'.
 Rare? yes, South African? of course, Prog Album? definitely, but heavy, I don't think so.
 This is somewhat psychedelic prog that is full of swirling organ, steady rhythmic bass and loads of flute.
 In fact 3 of the 4 members of the group are credited as playing flute and it this that gives the album a lightness to it.

-unusual trait in a prog rock album.
+Also of note is that there is only one song over the 4 minute mark, an unusual trait in a prog rock album.
 The long song is the title track that features some awesome guitar from Ken E Henson and intricate organ playing from Peter Measroch.

 Another interesting touch is the African Jive sound on the opening track 'Pollution' and the harpsicord on 'Moving Away', the former placing the album in Africa, the latter placing the album in Medieval Europe, both giving the album a sense of timelessness and universal appeal.